alexnesov/LLMs-and-Agents/README.md

 # LLMs and Agents
-LLM powered applications with aournd agents
+LLM powered applications with agents

 ## To be covered: